 Planting position: Marginal plant up to 30cm full sun.

-Form: 1 litre, 2 litre or 3 litre in an aquatic basket -please select size below
+Form: 9cm in a solid pot or 1 and 3 litre in an aquatic basket -please select size below